I am Pilgrim has a compelling plot, rich characters, horrifying jeopardy and seat-edge cliff-hangers. Here are 8 reasons I recommend it.

-I am Pilgrim by Terry Hayes is such a thriller – an epic, breathtaking romp from New York to Afghanistan to Bahrain to Gaza to Bodrum to Bulgaria and back.
-I really enjoyed it.
+I am Pilgrim by Terry Hayes is an epic, breathtaking chase from New York to Afghanistan to Bahrain to Gaza to Bodrum to Bulgaria and back.

 - characterisation: the outstanding feature of the novel.
 Both the bad guy (“The Saracen”) and the protagonist, the US-trained superspy codenamed “Pilgrim” (both Saracen and Pilgrim can also mean “Nomad”), are richly drawn, with enough back story to fill several novels.
 This can be irritating: the book is so long that some threads of detail disappear (Pilgrim’s drug habit) or reappear without having been described in the first place (the Saracen’s dead wife).
 But on the whole the characters, including a host of minor players, gleam like diamonds.
 This makes you care about them;

-- action: the action scenes are thrilling.
+- action: the action scenes in I am Pilgrim are thrilling.
 A firefight in an Afghan village, the ghastly deaths of three hostages, the theft of some medical supplies from a heavily-guarded facility – all will have you on the edge of your seat;

 - evil: the consequences with which the world – and specifically the US – will threatened if Pilgrim does not succeed in his mission are both credible and horrific.
 The potential horror is illustrated early on in the book in microcosm, leaving you praying it will not come about on a bigger scale;